ATMatrix/atm-docs/README.md

-# CHINB Consortium Blockchain Documentation
+# Atmatrix Consortium Blockchain Documentation

-This is documentation repo for CHINB Consortium Blockchain.
+This is documentation repo for Atmatrix Consortium Blockchain.

 # How to write docs using slate